SamuelEllertson/StatsCourseBot/README.md

     format: -flag "destination name" purpose

-    -v            "verbose"     toggles additional output for debugging purposes --irc         "use_irc"     with this flag set, use irc instead of the terminal --irc-host    "irc_host"    sets which irc host to connect to, defaults to irc.freenode.net --irc-channel "irc_channel" sets irc channel to use, defaults to '#CSC466'
+    -v            "verbose"     toggles additional output for debugging purposes --dev         "dev_mode"    turns on development mode, which uses a local database as defined in db_dev.json --irc         "use_irc"     with this flag set, use irc instead of the terminal --irc-host    "irc_host"    sets which irc host to connect to, defaults to irc.freenode.net --irc-channel "irc_channel" sets irc channel to use, defaults to '#CSC466'